greenm01/vb4x/docs/vb4x_specs.md

 ## 2\.5 Asset Construction, Repair, and Tech Upgrades

 Asset construction, repair, and tech upgrades are performed at planetary and orbital shipyards.
 Construction capacity at the yard is limited by the colony's total production capacity value, regardless of PP in the Empire's treasury.

+All military ship assets may be upgraded with weapons tech unless otherwise specified.
+Ground units and planetary shields are not.

 Orbital shipyards stationed in uninhabited gas systems are limited by the mining capacity of the system.